 When the topic of automation was first introduced to the security industry, it was often in the same breath as the threat it posed to job security.
 However, increasingly the conversation has turned to automation’s potential benefits, which include making process more efficient and easing the challenges of resourcing by freeing up staff from manual tasks.

-Earlier this year, I hosted a Leadership Forum for CISOs, discussing where the value of automation really lies for cybersecurity professionals.
-Here are my key takeaways:
+Earlier this year, La Fosse hosted a Leadership Forum for CISOs, discussing where the value of automation really lies for cybersecurity professionals.
+Here are our key takeaways: